top of page

 HU9 4EE

-Sessions cost £5 per child and you can either pay on the day or BOOK ONLINE NOW.
+Sessions are FREE thanks to funding from the National Lottery Community Fund and you can either turn up on the day or BOOK ONLINE NOW.

 No school?
 No worries!